-Cairn also holds a 20% non-operated interest in the Nova development (formerly Skarfjell) in the Norwegian North Sea, located ~16km south west of the Gjøa field in Norway.
-Nova is expected to deliver plateau production of 50,000 barrels of oil per day (bopd) (10,000 bopd net to Cairn) with first oil targeted in 2021.
-Contracts have been awarded for both the subsea production systems and the drilling rig and the Plan for Development and Operation has been submitted to the Norwegian Ministry of Petroleum and Energy and approved.
+Cairn also holds a 10% non-operated interest in the Nova development in the Norwegian North Sea, located ~17km south west of the Gjøa field in Norway.
+Nova is expected to deliver peak production of 50,000 barrels of oil per day (bopd) (5,000 bopd net to Cairn) with first oil targeted in 2021.
+Recent milestones include the installation of two subsea templates and 65 km subsea pipelines in preparation for tie-back to the Gjøa platform.

 Cairn holds a 20% non-operated interest in the Catcher development and a 29.5% non-operated interest in the Kraken development.
 Along with future production from the Nova development, these projects will provide production and cash flow to Cairn.

 Net production to Cairn from the Catcher and Kraken fields in 2018 averaged ~17,500* boepd.
 2019 net production is estimated to be 21,000-23,000 bopd*.